 First Daughter: Extreme American Makeover by Mitali Perkins

 In time for election year, meet America’s first daughter!

 Adopted from Pakistan when she was three, Sameera (“Sparrow”) Righton is not your typical all-American girl.
 None of this used to matter, but that was before her father decided to run for president of the United States.
 Now some of her father’s campaign staffers think that maybe a dark-skinned, adopted daughter could hurt his chances.
 They begin to pressure Sameera to change her name to Sammy and to be more “American.”
 Sameera is torn between molding herself into the perfect daughter and being true to herself.
 Who will win out?
 Sparrow?
 Or Sammy?

 Bindi Babes series by Narinder Dhami

 My going-into-6th grade tried to read this book but didn’t like it.
 I said, well it’s like an Indian American Beacon Street Girls.
 She countered that Beacon Street Girls is better.
 Maybe that is splitting hairs.
 It’s not that either series is bad per se, it’s just that neither is or ever will be up for prestigious children’s lit awards.
-BUT, there is place for everything and this series is great for East Asian girls who want to see themselves (2nd generation) in the books that they read for fun.
+BUT, there is a place for everything and this series is great for East Asian girls who want to see themselves (2nd generation) in the books that they read for fun.
 We read Beacon Street Girls for the same reason … one character was the actual literacy specialist at our elementary school and we recognize many of the places in the book since it’s just one town over.